FPGAs could replace GPUs in many deep learning applications

 “Some critical applications like smart cities’ video require hardware to be exposed to environmental factors (like the sun, for example) that negatively impact GPUs,” Larzul says.
 “GPUs are at the technology limit of transistors, causing them to run at high temperatures and require significant cooling, which is not always possible.
 This means more power, electricity, maintenance costs, etc.”

 Lifespan is also an issue.
 In general GPUs last around 2-5 years, which isn’t a major issue for gamers who usually replace their computers every few years.
-But in other domains, such as the automotive industry, where there’s expectation for higher durability, it can become problematic, especially as GPUs can die out faster due to the exposure to environmental factors and more intense usage.
+But in other domains, such as the industry, where there’s expectation for higher durability, it can become problematic, especially as GPUs can die out faster due to the exposure to environmental factors and more intense usage.

-“When factoring in the commercial viability of applications like autonomous vehicles, which could require as many as 7-10 GPUs—most of which will fail in less than four years—the cost of a smart or autonomous vehicle becomes impractical for most car purchasers,” Larzul says.
+“When factoring in the commercial viability of applications like autonomous vehicles, which could require as many as 7-10 GPUs—most of which will fail in less than four years—the of a smart or autonomous vehicle becomes impractical for most car purchasers,” Larzul says.

 Other areas industries such as robotics, health care, and security systems face similar challenges.